system-zero/system-zero/data/docs/la.md

         - %d as a decimal (this is the default, so it can be omited)
         - %s as a string
         - %p as a pointer address
-        - %o as an octal (a 0 (zero) is prefixed in the output)
+        - %o as an octal (0 (zero) is prefixed in the output)
-        - %x as a hexadecimal (a 0x is prefixed in the output)
+        - %x as a hexadecimal (0x is prefixed in the output)
         - %f as a double

   -  the `println()` is like `print`, but also emits a new line character.